NVIDIA/aistore/README.md

 In DFC, each target and proxy communicates with a single [StatsD](https://github.com/etsy/statsd) local daemon listening on a UDP port `8125` (which is currently fixed).
 If a target or proxy cannot connect to the StatsD daemon at startup, the target (or proxy) will run without StatsD.

-StatsD publishies local statistics to a compliant backend service (e.g., [graphite](https://graphite.readthedocs.io/en/latest/)) for easy but powerful stats aggregation and visualization.
+StatsD publishes local statistics to a compliant backend service (e.g., [graphite](https://graphite.readthedocs.io/en/latest/)) for easy but powerful stats aggregation and visualization.

 Please read more on StatsD [here](https://github.com/etsy/statsd/blob/master/docs/backend.md).